Jimmy Kennedy (American football)

-Jimmy Wayne Kennedy (born November 15, 1979) is a former American football defensive tackle.
-He was drafted by the St. Louis Rams 12th overall in the 2003 NFL Draft.
-He played college football at Penn State.
-Kennedy has also been a member of the Denver Broncos, Chicago Bears, Jacksonville Jaguars, Minnesota Vikings, and New York Giants.
+Jimmy Wayne Kennedy (born November 15, 1979) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was selected by the St. Louis Rams 12th overall in the 2003 NFL draft.
+He played college football for the Penn State Nittany Lions.
+Kennedy was also a member of the Denver Broncos, Chicago Bears, Jacksonville Jaguars, Minnesota Vikings, and New York Giants.
 He won Super Bowl XLVI with the Giants against the New England Patriots.

-Early years
+Early life

 Kennedy attended Roosevelt High School in Yonkers, where he was a three-year starter on both offense and defense.
 Under Coach Tony DeMatteo, Kennedy earned All-American, All-city, All-conference, All-state, and team MVP honors.
 He also won a local High School Heisman trophy sponsored by the Downtown Athletic Club.
 In Kennedy's junior season, Roosevelt High was 12–0 and won the state championship.
 In his three years as a starter the team was 30–3.
 After his senior season of 1998 Kennedy played in the Governor's Bowl, in which the best prep players of New York played the best high school players in New Jersey.

 College career

 A four-year starter at Penn State University, Kennedy was named the 2002 Big Ten Defensive Lineman-of-the-Year and was a two-time first-team All-Big Ten selection.
 A semi-finalist for the Lombardi Award, Kennedy finished his career with 213 tackles, 14 sacks, and 39 tackles-for-loss.
 He earned a Bachelor of Science in rehabilitation services in 2002.

 In his freshman season, Kennedy played in 12 games, starting 6, and recorded 33 tackles and batted away 4 passes.
 In 2000, as a sophomore, Kennedy started all 11 games for Penn State and recorded 42 tackles and 6 sacks.
 As a junior, in 2001, he made 51 tackles and logged 1.5 sacks and was voted All-Big Ten for the first time.

-As a senior in 2002, Kennedy was named a First-team All-America by The Sporting News, and Walter Camp Football Foundation, The NFL Draft Report, and third-team honors from the Associated Press.
+As a senior in 2002, Kennedy was named a First-team All-American by The Sporting News, and Walter Camp Football Foundation, The NFL Draft Report, and third-team honors from the Associated Press.
 He recorded 87 tackles, 5.5 sacks and batted away 3 passes in 2002.